-These lengths should allow for approximately +/- 10 degress of pitch with 0 degrees at center stick (typical 3D setup).
+These lengths should allow for approximately +/- 12 degress of pitch with 0 degrees at center stick (typical 3D setup).

-- 1) Before proceeding to measure and install the pushrods, make sure you have adjusted the flybar to it's optimal level.
+- 1) Before proceeding to measure and install the pushrods, make sure you have adjusted the flybar to it's optimal level (flybar paddles flat and parallel to the ground).
 Adjust the flybar until the outer flat spots align with the set screws in the flybar control arms (set screws facing upward and flybar control arms are flush up against the seesaw). - 2) Make certain that the flybar is equal in length on both sides of the rotor head before tightening the flybar control arms.
 Set the flybar control arms flush and level to the seesaw and tighten the set screws using locktite.

-It is very important that before you install the pushrod linkages that you first charge your radio then remove all the servo horns from the servos and center all the mechanical or electronic trims on the radio.
+It is very important that before you install the pushrod linkages that your transmitter's batteries are fully charged.
+Then remove all the servo horns from the servos and center all the mechanical or electronic trims on the radio.